ax-vasquez/creators-blog-starter/README.md

 This started happening after implementing `react-redux`, specifically after adding the `Provider` component to `wrapRootElement` in both the Gatsby SSR and Gatsby Browser files.

 Strangely, this doesn't seem to affect all images; just the ones on the home page.
 The images in the blog feed always seem to update to the full resolution.
 The only difference between these two image sets is that the blog feed images come from Sanity plugin and the home page images from the local filesystem plugin.

+**UPDATE:** This _does_ appear to work, albeit after a significant delay.
+I left the home page up for a couple of minutes, after which the images finally resolved to the full-res versions. _It seems that the issue is simply that locally-sourced images will take a long time to finish loading, at least when it comes to local development; this is untested on a build as of yet._